microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ### Example 3: Create a team with multiple channels, installed apps, and pinned tabs using delegated permissions

-The following is a request with a full payload.
+The following example shows a request with a full payload.
 The client can override values in the base template and add to array-valued items to the extent allowed by validation rules for the `specialization`.

 #### Request